eliyya/funijs/README.md

 # funijs
-Fragmented Universe API for JS
+Client for Fragmented Universe API for JS based in discord.js library